 It must be noted that the research outlined above is preliminary and indirect but does provide a strong reason for further studies in this area.

 Alternative explanations exist, and for the first example given, it is also known that ultraviolet light also has effects on immunity that are vitamin D-independent.
 Furthermore, the overlap between the high COVID-19 risk groups and the high vitamin D deficiency groups can simply be explained by the fact that healthier people tend to lead healthier lifestyles, have better diets and spend more time outside- therefore having higher levels of vitamin D.

 This is noted by the NHS, which states that not enough evidence is yet available to support taking vitamin D to prevent or treat coronavirus.

 However, the NHS does recommend that all adults in the UK supplement with vitamin D between the months of October and March, when there is not enough strong sunlight for the body to make adequate levels of vitamin D.

-The NHS vitamin D recommendations are as follows:
+The NHS vitamin D supplementation recommendations are as follows:

-Vitamin D supplements can be found at most pharmacies and larger supermarkets in the form of tablets and drops.
+Vitamin D supplements can be found at most pharmacies and larger supermarkets in the form of Vitamin D tablets and Vitamin D drops.
 You may also see the dosage on the bottle written as “UI”.
 This stands for International Units, and 400 UI is equivalent to 10 micrograms of vitamin D.

 Vitamin D can also be obtained from food sources, though these are not likely to be sufficient to achieve the recommended NHS daily intake.
-These foods include:
+High Vitamin D foods include: